 The BOG is an outdoor laboratory for hands-on learning.
-Throughout the seasons, you can find classes performing biodiversity assessments, recording insect observations, and monitoring the weather stations onsite.
-Student employees, interns, and volunteers at the Botanical Conservatory perform the maintenance of the site year-round and learn how to prune fruit trees in the orchard.
+Throughout the seasons, you can find classes performing biodiversity assessments, recording insect observations and monitoring the weather stations onsite.
+Student employees, interns and volunteers at the Botanical Conservatory learn how to care for the wide variety of plants and fruit trees as they maintain the BOG year-round.